-We’ve been trying to cut back on meat consumption a few days a week so I decided this time to make vegetarian tamales.
-We really like the S&W Black Chili Beans because they’re pre-seasoned, so I used those.
+We’ve been trying to cut back on meat consumption a few days a week so I decided this time to make meatless tamales.
+We really like black beans with my taco seasoning added, so I used those.

 - Sour cream